Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 <section>
 <h3> Maintaining the file partition </h3>

-<p>If you have abrupt power cuts, as your system shuts down or crashes suddenly while you were working with you file partition mounted, remember to <code>e2fsck</code> first to repair the file system before mounting it again.</p>
+<p>If you have abrupt power cuts, as your system shuts down or crashes suddenly while you were working with your file partition mounted, remember to <code>e2fsck</code> first to repair the file system before mounting it again.</p>

 <pre>
 <code>